thatrandomfrenchdude/simple-whisper-transcription/BUILD_EXECUTABLE.md

 ### Debug Scripts

-Use these scripts to diagnose issues:
+Use this script to diagnose issues:

 **`diagnose_executable.bat`** - Comprehensive diagnostic script that:
 - Checks if all required files are present